jupyter-book/jupyter-book/jupyter_book/book_template/content/guide/02_create.md

-# Create your Jupyter Book
+# Create your Jupyter Book template

 This page covers how to create a Jupyter Book with your own content.
 You've got three primary ways to create your Jupyter Book.